 What does BTU stand for?

 BTU stands for British Thermal Unit.
 Despite its name, it’s actually not commonly used across the pond.
-BTU is a unit of measurement for energy.
-A single BTU is equal to the amount of energy used to raise the temperature of 1 lb of water 1 degree Fahrenheit.
+BTU is actually a standard unit of measurement for energy.
+A single BTU is equal to the amount of energy used to raise the temperature of 1lb of water up 1 degree Fahrenheit.
 Simple enough, right?

 How does it apply to heating?